 National Bank Syncro Mastercard

 Depending on your credit score and the current prime rate, the card’s interest rate generally hovers between 8.90% and 10.90% for purchases.
 However, it can’t be stated enough that the interest rate does vary on a case-by-case basis.

 Why we like it:

-As a low interest credit card, the National Bank Syncro MasterCard doesn’t offer much in terms of perks.
-But it does provide purchase protection, extended warranty and access to the Priceless Cities program, which allow cardholders to take advantage of curated dining and travel experiences.
+As a low interest credit card, the National Bank Syncro Mastercard doesn’t offer much in terms of perks.
+But it does provide purchase protection, extended warranty, and access to the Priceless Cities program that allows cardholders to take advantage of curated dining and travel experiences.

 Home Trust Secured Visa Card

-The Home Trust Secured Annual Fee Visa Card is a secured credit card, which means it requires a security deposit equal to the credit limit of the card.
+The Home Trust Secured Annual Fee Visa Card is a secured credit card, which means it’s extremely easy to get but requires a security deposit equal to the credit limit of the card.
 For example, if you applied for the credit card with a $2,000 credit limit, you would need to put down a deposit of $2,000.
 You can use it just like a regular credit card, and the purchase interest rate is 14.90% – not the lowest on this list by any means, but still five percentage points lower than standard credit cards.
 There is an annual fee of $59 for this credit card, and it’s not available to residents of Quebec.

 Why we like it: